 While many fruits, vegetables, and whole grains contain prebiotics, they can also be found on their own.

 Resistant starch is one source of prebiotics and is not absorbed in the small intestine (it resists digestion), so it passes into the large intestine where it is broken down by the microbiota.

 Good examples of resistant starch include oatmeal, potatoes, rice, and green bananas.
 It has been shown that cooked and cooled rice and potatoes have even more resistant starch.

 These prebiotics have been found to promote healthy gut bacteria, including bifidobacteria, and have also been beneficial for people with certain diseases.

-If you’re good with eating natural whole grains, beans and legumes, they’re wonder sources of a lot of fiber, however it is best to soak them well and fully cook them to remove lectins and anti-nutrients.
+If you’re good with eating natural whole grains, beans, and legumes, they’re wonderful sources of a lot of fiber, however, it is best to soak them well and fully cook them to remove lectins and anti-nutrients.

 Raw potato starch and potatoes that are cooked and then cooled are other good sources, so load up on that potato salad instead of a hot baked potato to get the most resistant starch out of your taters.